breadtard/dotfiles/README.md

 Name of package | reason
 --------------- | ------
 picom | compositor
-xbindkeys | keybind manager (i dont like doing them in i3 config) dmenu | program launcher (rofi machine broke) alacritty | terminal feh | background thing polybar | bar
+xbindkeys | keybind manager (because i also need some keybinds in other wms such as KWIN) rofi | program launcher alacritty | terminal feh | background thing polybar | bar